adekoyadapo/es-uam/eck/README.md

 ```

-2. Enable auditing on every Kibana and Elastic node serving the main cluster(s) as explained above, ensuring that the configurations either in the mounted config files as below or directly in the ECK config as described above and in the example [here](../assets/uam_no_version.yml).:
+2. Enable auditing on every Kibana and Elastic node serving the main cluster(s) as explained above, ensuring that the configurations in the ECK config are as described above:

-elasticsearch.yml:
+elasticsearch:

 ```
 xpack.security.audit.enabled: true